Borejson1/GeoStrike-Game/README.md

 # GeoStrike-Game

 GeoStrike is an interactive quiz app that helps users explore the world through five categories: Geography, History, Nature, Culture, and General Knowledge.
-The questions range from very easy to challenging, even for enthusiasts, so everyone can learn at their own pace while competing for high scores - blending education with friendly competition.
+The questions range from very easy to challenging, even for enthusiasts, so everyone can learn at their own pace while competing for high scores, blending education with friendly competition.

 ## Game Modes